OpenRCT2/OpenRCT2/distribution/scripting.md

 Scripts can conist of any behaviour and have a large memory pool available to them.
 The speed will vary depending on the hardware and system executing them.
 The scripts are interpreted, so do not expect anywhere close to the performance of native code.
 In most scenarios this should be satisfactory, but a random map generator, or genetic algorithm for building roller coasters might struggle.
 Like any language, there will be tricks to optimising JavaScript and the use of the OpenRCT2 APIs.

 The APIs for OpenRCT2 try to mimic the internal data structures as close as possible but we can only add so many at a time.
 The best way to grow the plug-in system is to add APIs on-demand.
-So if you find an API is missing, please raise an issue for it on GitHub.
+So if you find an API is missing, please raise an issue for it on GitHub and also feel free to submit a pull request afterwards.

 > How do I debug my script?

-Debugging has not yet been implemented but is planned.
+Debugging has not yet been implemented, but is planned.
 In the meantime, you can use `console.log` to print useful information for diagnosing problems.

 > What does the error 'Game state is not mutable in this context' mean?

 This means you are attempting to modify the game state (e.g. change the park, map or guests etc.) in a context where you should not be doing so.
-This might be because your script is defined as `local` meaning it must work independently of other players not having the script enabled, or a remote script attempting to modify the game in the main function or a user interface event.
+This might be because your script is defined as `local`, meaning it must work independently of other players, not having the script enabled, or a remote script attempting to modify the game in the main function or a user interface event.

 Any changes to the game state must be synchronised across all players so that the same changes happen on the same tick for every player.
 This prevents the game going out of sync.
 To do this you must only change game state in a compatible hook such as `interval.day` or in the execute method of a game action.
 Game actions allow players to make specific changes to the game providing they have the correct permissions and the server allows it.

-Whilst OpenRCT2 try's to prevent desynchronision from happening, it still requires careful coding to ensure the behaviour is deterministic across all clients.
+Whilst OpenRCT2 tries to prevent desynchronisation from happening, it still requires careful coding to ensure the behaviour is deterministic across all clients.
 Any attempt to use local specific or non-deterministic data to change the game state will cause a desync.
 This can be as easy as using `ui.windows`, a variable that can be different for every player.

 > What are hooks?